Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Adult dependant's skills assessment if available.

-• Adult dependant's employment contract if claiming dependent employment priority attributes.
+• Adult dependant's employment contract if claiming dependant employment priority attributes.

 • Evidence of marriage, dependant relationship if claiming to meet dependant-related priority attributes.
 Adult dependant must be included in Expression of Interest on SkillSelect.